My Career Advancement Account Frequently Asked Questions for Schools

 - English as a second language course to learn English

-- Internships not part of Education and Training Plan and not resulting in a credential needed for employment
+- Internships not part of an Education and Training Plan and not resulting in a credential needed for employment

 Currently, school expectations and on-boarding information is available on the ‘For Institutions’ page of the My Career Advancement Account Spouse Portal.
 This page can be accessed directly at https://mycaa.militaryonesource.mil/mycaa/school-resources/on-boarding.